-CWT and NMPF staffs, with counsel from USDEC staff, analyze each bid received considering the market in which the product will be sold, the time of delivery, and world and U.S. product prices.
-If it determined that the level of assistance requested is reasonable, the bid is accepted.
-If, however, the analysis indicates the assistance requested is not reasonable, the member cooperative is advised of the maximum level of assistance CWT will provide.
+CWT staff analyzes each bid received considering the market in which the product will be sold, the time of delivery, and global and U.S. product prices.
+If it determined that the level of assistance requested is economically justified, the bid is accepted.
+If, however, the analysis indicates the assistance requested is not economically justified, the member cooperative is advised of the maximum level of assistance CWT will provide.
 The member cooperative then has the option of accepting the assistance offered.
-If it does, the request for assistance is modified to reflect the level per metric ton CWT will provide, is assigned a bid reference number, and is dated and signed by the CWT Chief Operating Officer.
+If the counteroffer is accepted, the request for assistance is modified to reflect the level per metric ton CWT will provide.
+The bid is also assigned a reference number, is dated and signed by the CWT Chief Operating Officer.

 When does the member cooperative receive the assistance payment?

-The cooperative does not receive payment from CWT until the paperwork, verifying that the product has been delivered to the customer, is submitted with a request for payment.
+The cooperative does not receive payment from CWT until the documentation verifying that the product has been delivered to the customer has been received by CWT.
 CWT staff reviews the documents thoroughly, as required in the Export Assistance Operating Procedures.
-If they are found to be in order, a request for payment is submitted.
+If the documentation is found to be in order, a request for payment is submitted.
 Payment is made within 30 days of receiving the request for payment and the necessary supporting paperwork.

 Do CWT-assisted export sales displace sales made without assistance?